AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Features and interfaces supported by Alibaba Cloud Linux 2/Use Alibaba Cloud Linux 2 images in an on-premises environment.md

     2. Run the `virsh` command to start the KVM.
 Sample command:

+        **Note:** By default, libvirt is started by a common user.
+Make sure that common users have the permissions to manage image files and their paths.

         ```
         virsh define alinux2.xml
         virsh start KVMName    # Enter the actual name of the KVM.
         ```

 -   Run the `qemu-kvm` command to start the KVM.
 You must append the following parameter information to the command.
-Set the `file` parameter to the actual absolute path of the seed.img image:
+Set the `file` parameter to the actual absolute path of the seed.img image.

     ```
     -drive file=/path/to/your/seed.img,if=virtio,format=raw